 Ukrainian Design & Development studio Angle2 from Kyiv implemented its corporate website, successfully leveraging its own name.
 “Look at your product from different angles” invokes the slogan on the homepage.
 If you move the mouse cursor, the slogan will follow it, changing the angle of the text display.
 Thus, it contributes a real sense of the phrase meaning to the user.
 This game element is another way to engage the user in an interaction, requiring no complex technical solutions—just a little imagination and code.

 Together with 3D designer Anoukia Perrey, the American studio Saint Roman developed her portfolio, which included a summer set of her works, combined into the “Anoukia in Pink” collection.

 Borrowing user experience from social networks has already become a reliable way to make your web resource memorable since such a source of inspiration is proven by a multi-thousand audience.
-Besides, it offers some extra bonuses in the form of the audience information, which can be used to develop a marketing strategy for the site.
+Besides, it offers some extra bonuses in audience information, which can develop a marketing strategy for the site.

 20. Fabio Fantolino Homepage